When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 The guard just shrugged.
 He figured that the red flags meant this guy was trouble.
 He was more than glad to have him out of the hospital.
 In the parking lot he could cause fewer problems when the cops arrived.

 Pete was hurt and bleeding, but he still held onto Greg’s shirt collar.
 He let go and quickly pulled his left arm around Greg’s neck and pulled tight, choking him.
 He pulled his right fist back to slug the kid, but just at that moment he heard a loud shout from behind him.
-He never saw what hit him, but the sudden pain in his right side was about the worst he’d ever felt.
+He never saw what hit him, but the sudden pain in the right side of his back was about the worst he’d ever felt.
 He let go of Greg’s neck and twisted to his right to see who hit him.

 Pete screamed again, then collapsed onto the asphalt surface with his hands still trying to protect himself, bleeding from his nose and his groin.